DarkPhoenix2704/discowin-reimagined/README.md

 ## Contributing

-Pull requests are welcome.
+Fork this repo, follow the installation process mentioned above(clone your repo after fork and not this one), make the required changes, push to your repo and create a pull request.
+Please make sure to pull any changes in upstream before pushing your changes.

 For major changes, please open an issue first to discuss what you would like to change.